adamsoliev/adamsoliev.github.io/_posts/2024-01-27-distributed-operating-systems.markdown

 * Solution:
   * HW: horizontal scaling and hw accelerators
   * SW: specilized distributed execution frameworks (e.g., data analytics, ml)
-* Issues:
-  * each reinvents 'the distributed execution' wheel
+* Issues with current frameworks:
+  * each implements distrubuted execution (duplicated work)
-  * each does it in its own way, hence they aren't easy to evolve
+  * each does it in its unique way (hard to evolve)
   * applications with heterogeneous workloads need to stich together different specialized frameworks

 Increasingly, there exists a class of heterogeneous applications (e.g., ML) that require scaling with distributed execution.
 Such apps have historically utilized domain-specific frameworks to handle their workloads.
-As we continue to scale these apps and face challenges, it is clear that there should exist an execution layer that provides distributed execution services, much like what a traditional OS does for applications sharing the same physical resoures.
-To support different use cases, this system should allow distrubuted frameworks to be built on top as libraries.
+As they continue to be scaled, it is clear that there should exist a common execution layer that provides distributed execution services, much like what a traditional OS does for applications sharing the same physical resoures.

-[picture]

 other such systems: MPI